What is condition monitoring?

 Once you have established whether this condition monitoring system will work for your plant, it’s time to find out how effective the system is.
 By asking the sales consultant the following questions, you will gain an understanding of how effective the system is.

 If the solution routinely misses failures, the ROI for your condition monitoring project will suffer.
 Anything above 90% detection is considered to be high.

 How the system will actually identify a fault is an important question.
 Traditional condition monitoring has required manual data analysis to determine a developing fault.
 But more modern systems (such as SAM4) use AI and data science to automate analysis and automatically determine if there is a developing fault.

 How much detail can the system give on the type of the developing fault?

 Advanced systems can not only identify a developing fault, but can also identify the specific type of fault and the severity of the fault.
 Ask the sales consultant if this system also has this functionality.

 If a fault is detected, how will the system alert the maintenance team?

 This could be completely manual, completely automated, or a mix of both.
-Often a mix of both can be beneficial, as a set of human eyes can double check that the fault is really a fault before the maintenance team are alerted and maintenance is scheduled.
+Often a mix of both can be beneficial, as a set of human eyes can double-check that the fault is really a fault before the maintenance team is alerted and maintenance is scheduled.

 Part C: Installation

 Installation is your first real interaction with the tool.
-A painful or long-drawn out installation period can kill your team’s enthusiasm for a new tool or new way of working.
-So a quick and simple installation period can help build support for your tool.
+A painful or drawn-out installation period can kill your team’s enthusiasm for a new tool or new way of working, while a quick and simple installation period can help build support for your tool.